• Skip to primary navigation

 Appenzeller Cheese

-Appenzeller is made from unpasteurized whole cow’s milk.
-The cheese is pressed and formed into wheels that are then bathed in a spiced brine made from wine or cider.
-After 3 or 4 months of maturing, they are dipped in the brine again.
+The cheese is made from whole raw cow’s milk.
+The curd is pressed and formed into wheels that are then bathed in a spiced brine made from either wine or cider.
+After 3 or 4 months of maturing, the wheels are dipped in the brine again.
 The cheese is generally aged a total of anywhere from 8 to 12 months.

-The cheese is made in 4 cantons (provinces) in Switzerland: Appenzell Inner Rhoden, Appenzell Ausser Rhoden, St. Gall and Jhurgau.
+It is made in 4 cantons (provinces) in Switzerland: Appenzell Inner Rhoden, Appenzell Ausser Rhoden, St. Gall and Jhurgau.
+A version is also made in Vorarlberg state in Austria.

 Cooking Tips

 The cheese is hard enough to be grated.
-Good as a complementary cheese in fondues.
+Appenzeller is a good complement to other cheeses in fondues.

 History Notes